 Instructions

-• In the same pot, add the bell pepper slices and sear on either side.
+• Sear the peppers.
+In the same pot, add the bell pepper and sear on each side.
 Remove and place with the chicken for now.

-• If needed, add another tablespoon of extra virgin olive oil.
-Add the chopped onions and cook for 5 minutes, stirring regularly, until soft.
-Add the garlic, and cook another 30 seconds, then add the tomatoes, broth, spices, and a dash of kosher salt and pepper.
-Bring to a boil then add the orzo pasta.
+• Cook the orzo.
+If the pot looks dry, add another tablespoon of extra virgin olive oil.
+Add the onions and cook for 5 minutes, stirring regularly, until soft.
+Add the garlic, and cook another 30 seconds, then add the tomatoes (and their juice), broth, oregano, paprika, and a dash of kosher salt and pepper.
+Bring to a boil, then stir in the orzo.

-• Before serving, drizzle a little extra virgin olive oil, and garnish with fresh parsley and feta, if you like.
+• Finish and serve.
+Drizzle everything with a little extra virgin olive oil, and garnish with fresh parsley and feta, if you like.

 Video